maelys-mcardle/snowflake/docs/language-reference.md

 ## Literals

-`LITERAL` can be boolean, integer, floating point, or string.
+`LITERAL` can be variable, boolean, integer, floating point, or string.

+### Variable

+Variables automatically infer a type based on the input.

-If literals are inferred, it's according to the following rules:
+Values are determined according to the following rules:

 * If 0-9 is entered, its stored as an INTEGER.
 * If 0-9 with a . is entered, its stored as a FLOAT.
 * If any other characters are entered, its stored as a STRING.

-## Boolean Values
+### Boolean Values

+Boolean are stored as a `0` or a `1`.

 ```
 VALUE   MEANING